JayO-1/HandGestureMusicPlayer/README.md

 More detail about this project can be found in my [dissertation](https://www.overleaf.com/read/spnxstqsgfzh)

-## Instructions
+## Startup Instructions

+1. Clone the repo
-1. Switch to the 'GestureRecognition' branch
+2. Switch to the 'GestureRecognition' branch
-2. Run 'npm start' within mp-server
+3. Run 'npm start' within mp-server
-3. Run 'npm start' within media-player/src
+4. Run 'npm start' within media-player/src